stacklok/codegate-docs/docs/toolhive/kubernetes/index.md

 ---

 The ToolHive Kubernetes operator manages MCP servers in Kubernetes clusters.
-It allows you to define MCP servers as Kubernetes resources and automates their deployment and management.
+It lets you define MCP servers as Kubernetes resources and automates their deployment and management.

 ## Overview